JonathanKantor/COVID-Heart-Cells-Analysis/README.md

 1. Run the script to perform the analysis.

 # Contributing
 I welcome any contributions to this project.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
 Your contributions can help advance the understanding of COVID-19's impact on our hearts.

 # License
 This project is licensed under the MIT License.

 # Acknowledgments
-I express our gratitude to the Icahn School of Medicine at Mount Sinai for supporting this research and providing access to resources.
+I express my deepest gratitude to the Icahn School of Medicine at Mount Sinai for supporting this research and providing access to resources.
 I am also thankful to Dr. Ravi Iyengar and Dr. Jens Hansen for their valuable guidance and mentorship.

 # Contact
 If you have any questions or would like to collaborate on related projects, please feel free to contact us: